King Olav V of Norway

 Photo Credit – Wikipedia

 King Olav V of Norway was born Prince Alexander Edward Christian Frederik of Denmark on July 2, 1903, at Appleton House on the Sandringham Estate in the United Kingdom.
-He was the only child of Prince Carl of Denmark and Princess Maud of Wales.
-He was the paternal grandson of King Frederik VIII of Denmark and Princess Louise of Sweden, and the maternal grandson of King Edward VII of the United Kingdom and Princess Alexandra of Denmark.
+He was the only child of Prince Carl of Denmark, the future King Haakon VII of Norway, and Princess Maud of Wales.
+Olav was the paternal grandson of King Frederik VIII of Denmark and Princess Louise of Sweden, and the maternal grandson of King Edward VII of the United Kingdom and Princess Alexandra of Denmark.

-At the time of his birth, there was little expectation that he would one day become a King himself.
-However, this would all change in 1905, when his father was named as the new King of Norway, taking the name Haakon VII.
-Young Alexander took on the name Olav and at the age of just two years old, became Crown Prince of Norway.
+At the time of his birth, there was little expectation that he would one day become a king.
+However, this would all change in 1905, when his father was named the new King of Norway, taking the name Haakon VII.
+Two-year-old Alexander was given the more Norwegian name Olav and became Crown Prince of Norway.

 Crown Prince Olav, c.1912.
 Photo: The Royal Court Archives